okfn/okfn.github.com/blog/_posts/2014-01-10-olap-introduction.md

 Summary
 -------

-OLAP is a way of making transactional data useable and understandable for decision making.
+OLAP is a way of making transactional data usable and understandable for decision making.